lbgraham/hrext09-my-cruddy-app/README.md

 #### MVP #4: Create a simple blockchain to record each randomly generated poem.

 ## Outstanding Tasks :calendar:
-- [ ] General clean-up and refactoring of code
+- [√] General clean-up and refactoring of code (Mostly happy with the code currently, but need to work on app.js a bit)
 - [√] Add randomization to the initial placement of the logo magnets in the header on page load
 - [√] Add randomization to the magnets that form the inital poem once is is generated (Ok with this for now)
-- [ ] Add randomization to the extra magnets that are presented at the bottom when a poem is generated
+- [√] Add randomization to the extra magnets that are presented at the bottom when a poem is generated (Mostly complete, could be improved later)
 - [√] Add ability to pull a line from a sonnet from Shakespeare via API as a interim step to machine learning (does not work on Github Pages - uses a insecure API)
 - [√] Stylize the 'Create Poetry' button for aesthetics (Looks ok to me for now)
 - [√] Improve overall page aesthetic (Overall happy with the current aesthetic once I get the random placement of the extra magnets implemented)